PortugalBR/PortugalBR/README.md

 # ENGLISH
 # Hi, I'm Bruno Portugal! 👋
-I'm a student of Systems Analysis and Development and a Python and Django programming enthusiast.
+I'm a student of Systems Analysis and Development also Python and Django specialist programming enthusiast.
 Currently studying ethical hacking.

 ## :wave: Hi there!!
 ##